-- 1 A Chair nominated by the Vice-Chancellor of the University. - 2 University Director of Academic Quality Assurance (or named alternate). - 3 Academic Registrar (or named alternate) - 4 Higher Education Managers (or equivalent/named alternate). - 5 Head of Academic Partnerships - 6 University Key Account Manager for Consortium programmes. - 7 Representatives of University School Academic Committees (or named alternates) nominated by the relevant Dean of School for each School with validated Consortium provision. - 8 A representative of the Consortium Partnership Leaders for the Consortium Programmes. - 9 A representative of the Marketing and Communications Department. - 10 A representative of the Learning and Teaching Innovation Centre. - 11 A representative of the UHSU
+- 1 A Chair nominated by the Vice-Chancellor of the University. - 2 University Director of Academic Quality Assurance (or named alternate). - 3 Academic Registrar (or named alternate) - 4 Higher Education Managers (or equivalent/named alternate). - 5 Head of Academic Partnerships - 6 University Key Account Manager for Consortium programmes. - Representatives of University School Academic Committees (or named alternates) nominated by the relevant Dean of School for each School with validated Consortium provision. - A representative of the Consortium Partnership Leaders for the Consortium Programmes. - 9 A representative of the Marketing and Communications Department. - A representative of the Education team in the Centre for Education and Student Success - 11 A representative of the UHSU